Constructor in Python

 Become a Python champion with our certification course.
 Start your journey towards excellence today!

-- The constructor is a method that is called when an object is created of a class.
+- The constructor is a method that is called when an object of a class is created.

 - It can be used in three types - Parameterized Constructor, Non-Parameterized Constructor, Default Constructor.